Saucony’s marketing pitch: Continuous cushioning and a superior lightweight fit.

 Outsole: Rubber pieces placed selectively under the heel and forefoot.

 Weight: 213 gms/ 7.5 Oz for a half pair of Men's US 9/UK 8/EUR 42.5/CM 27

-Widths available: Single - D (regular) as reviewed.
+Widths available: Single - D (regular)

 In many ways, the Kinvara’s evolution mirrors that of the New Balance Zante.
 The series began its life with a set of desirable characteristics which made it extremely popular.

 Then slowly but surely, the shoe changed.
 Like a minor increase or decrease in midsole softness.
 Or a slight tweaking of the upper fit.
 And before you know it, the shoe is far removed from the original version.

 Not all changes are bad.
 On the contrary, advancements in footwear materials and foam compounds often lead to an increase in comfort and durability.
 In the process, a shoe will lose some customers and gain new ones.

 The point being – it is unreasonable to expect a running shoe not to change over the years.
 Admittedly, some running shoe types (like racing flats) have a much longer lifespan, but the bread-and-butter models will change every year with all the punctuality of a Japanese commuter train.